Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Vineet Manik

-Yeah, thanks Vinit.
-I told that I will deflect the tough question to Kabir.
-So I’ll have Kabir answer the STD one.
+Thanks, Vinit.
+I told that I’ll deflect a tough question to Kabir.
+So I’ll have Kabir answer the STT one.

 Kabir Ahmed Shakir

-Hi Vinit, good to good to hear from you.
+Good to hear from you.
 Maybe you would have missed it out.
-STD already made a press statement press release I think a few weeks ago, probably sometime in middle of January if I’m not wrong that they are looking for a potential IPO for their Indian asset and of course this is all subject to their transaction.
-Firstly, closing that transaction is with the regulatory authorities as with any other M and A transaction.
-So once that gets close as I’m sure STT will look for those options as far as Tatacom is concerned.
+STT already made a statement, press release, I think a few weeks ago, probably sometime in the middle of January, if I’m not wrong, that they are looking for a potential IPO for their Indian asset.
+And of course, this is all subject to their transaction firstly closing.
+That transaction is with the regulatory authorities as with any other M&A transaction.
+So once that get closed, I’m sure STT will look at those options.

-We want to ensure that we get the right value for our asset and we are quite delighted with the fact that that IPO will probably give the right value discovery for our stake.
-And closer to time I’m sure the management will decide in what branches and how we will monetize that and then take that forward.
+As far as Tata Comm is concerned, we want to ensure that we get the right value for our asset.
+And we are quite delighted with the fact that IPO will probably keep the right value discovery for our stake.
+And closer to time, I’m sure the management will decide in what tranches and how we will monetize that and then take that forward.
 So that’s what we have done.
 We have engaged with STT and we have engaged with the new buyer and secured our rights on the monetization of which IPO is the lead option.

 Vineet Manik